roberto-campedelli/masterThesis/README.md

 How to test CenterNet with the Kitti dataset:

--download the kitti dataset already in COCO format here: https://drive.google.com/drive/folders/11ab9_VLvncWKor2FmJkhdgoorAdDkEt8?usp=sharing
+- download the kitti dataset already in COCO format here: https://drive.google.com/drive/folders/11ab9_VLvncWKor2FmJkhdgoorAdDkEt8?usp=sharing
--unzip the content of folder in CenterNet/data/kitti/ -use the previous commands changing the name of the dataset
+- unzip the content of folder in CenterNet/data/kitti/
+- use the previous commands changing the name of the dataset

 -------------------------